manya07/manya07/README.md

 ### ✍️ About Me:
   - 😄 My name is Manya Kalra and I am from Chandigarh, India.
-  - 👨🏻‍💻  I’m a Cloud Computing, DevOps and Cyber Security enthusiast.
+  - 👨🏻‍💻  I’m Cyber Security, Cloud Computing and DevOps enthusiast.
-  - 🗣️ Talk to me about Amazon Web Services and CIA.
+  - 🗣️ Ask me about - how to stay secure on the internet.
-  - ⚡ Fun fact: I love networking.
+  - ⚡ Fun fact: I love networking (literally).

 #### 📫 How to reach me: